Mary Schneider

 Mary Schneider AM (born 25 October 1932) is an Australian singer and performer.
 Known as "Australia's Queen of Yodelling", she is a master at the classic Swiss Alpine style and is best known for yodelling the works of various standards by many classic composers.
 Her yodelling repertoire has covered everything from classical music pieces to marches and European folk music tunes and big band.

-As a performer, she started her career establishing duo the Schneider Sisters with her sister Rita.
+As a performer, she started her career establishing the duo the Schneider Sisters with her sister Rita.
 Although mostly known for the country music genre, the sisters wrote and performed Australia's first original rock 'n' roll single.

 Aside from recording and touring, Schneider is well-known for her many television appearances both locally and internationally.
 She is the mother of Melinda Schneider, a country music singer-songwriter, musician and actress.

 Life and career

 Early life

 Mary Schneider was born to George Frank Schneider and his wife Amelia.
 One of five, she is of Bavarian descent.
 Her family where all musical, with her brother Alan being a jazz guitarist, whilst her sister Rita, whom she performed alongside early in her career, was a singer, writer, record producer and song compiler and publisher, who also worked briefly as a dramatic actress and was a noted presence on radio and television, most especially appearing alongside Mary.
 Rita also worked as a talent and copyright supervisor for 17 years with the Seven Network.